Student Support Policies

 Continued financial support for students in the doctoral program depends on maintained performance in study and research, and is based on the provision of satisfactory annual Progress Reports.
 Assistantships will be discontinued in the event of unexcused absence, failure to maintain adequate academic performance, unethical behavior, or other reasons determined by the academic oversight process to be incompatible with good standing.

-Assistantships are subject to annual confirmation of the Budget status and are paid in equal monthly installments.
+Assistantships are subject to annual confirmation of the Budget status and are paid in equal monthly installments paid on 17th of the month (or the closest preceding business day in cases when the 17th is a holiday).
 Standard remuneration of the OIST Graduate University Assistantships is about 3.0 million yen per year including the amount equivalent to tuition fee.
 However, if the Research Assistant is awarded for tuition waiver, the amount equivalent to tuition fee is not provided.

 1.2 External Fellowships and Awards